 However, perhaps Correa is too hasty in presuming that a Trump presidency would be beneficial for the region.

-Trump appears opportunistic, indecisive and irrational.
+Trump appears opportunistic, indecisive, and irrational.
 As a prospective leader of the region’s dominant superpower, this is not encouraging.
 Regardless of whether Clinton’s foreign policy in the region would be constructive or not, it is at least fairly predictable- more of the same.
 The same cannot be said of Trump.
-The number of times this candidate has contradicted himself and stood by his spontaneous, ill-conceived ideas reveals a sporadic and worrying sense of judgement.
+The number of times this candidate has contradicted himself and stood by his spontaneous, ill-conceived ideas reveals a sporadic and worrying sense of judgment.

 If this unpredictability is not enough to make Correa reconsider, then he should also take into account the nationalistic overtones of Trump’s stated intentions.

 Trump’s declaration to ensure that his foreign policy puts American interests and security “above all else” evokes a hawkish stance that seems at odds with his otherwise isolationist policies.
-Recent U.S interventionism in the region has left deep scars in the name of protecting national interests and security.
-For example, Reagan’s involvement in Nicaragua, El Salvador and Guatemala were justified by protecting American interests and ensuring security from the threat of Latin American Socialism.
+Recent U.S. interventionism in the region has left deep scars in the name of protecting national interests and security.
+For example, Reagan’s involvement in Nicaragua, El Salvador, and Guatemala were justified by protecting American interests and ensuring security from the threat of Latin American Socialism.
 This is not to say that Trump is simply shaping up to be a second Reagan (though let’s not forget that Trump’s campaign slogan “Make America Great Again” is clearly designed to evoke Reagan’s 1980 slogan “Let’s Make America Great Again”).
 However, Trump’s nationalistic rhetoric is cause for concern, and should send the alarm bells of recent history ringing.

 Unless a dramatic political situation develops in Latin America over the next two months, the candidates are unlikely to outline in any great detail how they intend to manage their relations with the region.
-We can only hope that they learn from the mistakes of their predecessors and do not follow an interventionist path that undoes democracy for the sake of U.S interests.
+We can only hope that they learn from the mistakes of their predecessors and do not follow an interventionist path that undoes democracy for the sake of U.S. interests.
 The next president should work with the states of Latin America to advance regional democracy and development, but not at the cost of violating sovereignty and human rights.